Skip to content

 Elastic Beanstalk creates an CloudFormation stack to manage the resources that are associated with the Elastic Beanstalk environment.
 You can check this stack in the CloudFormation console with the stack name awseb-envID-stack.

-"The stack STACK-ID associated with environment ENVIRONMENT-ID is in STACK-STATUS state."
+"The stack stack_id associated with environment environment-ID is in stack-status state."

 Resolution